TimothyYe/godns/README.md

 Now I rewrite [DynDNS](https://github.com/TimothyYe/DynDNS) by Golang and call it [GoDNS](https://github.com/TimothyYe/godns).

+__For MIPS32 platform__, please checkout the __mips32__ branch, this branch is contributed by [hguandl](https://github.com/hguandl), it provides the support for mips32 is added, which means it could run properly on Openwrt and LEDE.

 ## Pre-condition

 * GoDNS relies on [DNSPod](http://dnspod.cn) and its API.